KoichiSugi/Intermediate04/README.md

 It then displays them in a plain html table.

-NodeJS is used to address a CORS issue.
+NodeJS is used as proxy to address a CORS issue.